MatteoTiratelli/SparsePanelMatch/README.md

 **Refinement:**

-Within that matched set, refine further using either Propensity Scores, Covariate Balancing Propensity Scores or Mahalanobis distance.
+Within that matched set, you can then calculate Propensity Scores, Covariate Balancing Propensity Scores and Mahalanobis distance.
+These can be used to create weights for each control unit, or to limit the size of the set of control observations (to size_match) to those observations which are most similar to the treated observation.
 This can improve covariate balancing.
+For details see [Imai, Kim &amp; Wang (2018)](https://imai.fas.harvard.edu/research/tscs.html).
 ``` r
   Sparse_PanelMatch(data = cmp, time = "date", unit = "party",
   treatment = "wasingov", outcome = "sdper103",